Semidirect Product Key Exchange: the State of Play: Introduction

 Since all communication is assumed to be on an insecure channel, security relies on the hardness of the so-called \textit{Diffie-Hellman problem}: the recovery of $g^{ab}$ from the data $g, g^a, g^b$.
 The security is also related to the \textit{discrete logarithm problem} (DLP), recovery of $a$ from the data $g, g^a$, but the relationship is not fully understood.
 For discussion of the relationship between these problems and other problems in the class of Diffie-Hellman hardness assumptions, see, for example, \cite{katz2020introduction}.

 Today, the security of DHKE is threatened by Shor's algorithm \cite{shor1994algorithms}, which is able to efficiently solve the hidden subgroup problem in at least finite abelian groups; i.e., the platform originally proposed for use with DHKE.
 Since there is a reduction of DLP to a hidden subgroup problem, we consider DHKE to be extremely vulnerable to quantum attack\footnote{The difficulty of DLP and the hidden subgroup problem in various groups is beyond the scope of this report: for a survey of the state of the hidden subgroup problem in various platform groups, see \cite{horan2018hidden}.}.
-To this end, the National Security Agency (NSA) announced plans in 2015 to upgrade security standards to so-called `post-quantum' protocols.
-The following is a survey of the proposed instances and cryptanalysis of one such protocol.
+To this end, the National Security Agency (NSA) announced plans in 2015 to upgrade security standards to so-called `post-quantum' protocols \cite{NISTPQ}.
+Indeed, after three rounds of selection, in July $2022$ this standardisation process bore its first fruit with the announcement of the third-round finalists, largely coming from the lattice-based and hash-based families of post-quantum cryptography \cite{dssannouncement}.
+Nevertheless, the standardisation process is ongoing into a fourth round, including a call for a more diverse roster of Digital Signature Schemes \cite{dssannouncement}.
+Moreover, two third-round candidates have in 2022 been the subject of high-profile attacks: the multivariate-based Digital Signature Scheme, Rainbow \cite{ding2005rainbow}, was shown to admit secret key recovery with the recommended parameter sets in \cite{beullens2022breaking}; and the isogeny-based Key Encapsulation Mechanism, SIKE \cite{jao2011towards}, was shown to admit secret key recovery in \cite{castryck2022efficient, maino2022attack}.
+These cases highlight the need to continue the cryptanalysis effort, and to increase the diversity of prospective post-quantum schemes.
+Indeed, the relatively unexplored field of \textit{group-based} cryptography is a prospective source of such schemes: the following is a survey of the proposed instances and cryptanalysis of one of the more well-known examples.